liyuanhe211/Energy_Diagram_Plotter_CDXML/README.md

 For Linux, the script is tested on CentOS 8 with stock `Anaconda 3 2022.5`.

 ## Background
-In the literatures, I see lots of people use the ChemDraw+mouse+eye method to draw energy diagrams.
+In the literatures, I see lots of people use the "_ChemDraw+mouse+eye method_" to draw energy diagrams.
 It is tedious and sometimes extremely inaccurate.
 Even the qualitative order could break down, which is very misleading.
 As an example, the left figure below is from a literature which is clearly drawn manually in ChemDraw, and the right is the to-scale version (ignore the unit change from kcal/mol to kJ/mol).
 The original diagram is a mess.
 Such diagrams are even worse than only giving numbers as a table.

 <p align="center"><img src="https://user-images.githubusercontent.com/18537705/160632947-6754c8b0-a5f2-45d3-9577-d1a10f9f4ea8.png" width="100%" height="100%" align="center"></img></p>